-DENSO TEN Limited, of which Takashi Shigematsu has served as Chairman and Representative Director, has business relations with the Company Group regarding sales and purchases of products.
-However, sales involving the relations accounted for only less than 1% of the Company's consolidated sales in the 82nd fiscal year, indicating that there is no materiality that would affect his independence as Outside Director.
+DENSO TEN Limited, of which Takashi Shigematsu has served as Chairman and Representative Director until June 2018, has business relations with the Company Group regarding sales and purchases of products.
+However, sales involving the relations accounted for only less than 1% of the Company's consolidated sales in fiscal 2018, indicating that there is no materiality that would affect his independence as Outside Director.